vnitikesh/Poll-App/README.md

 10. Now go to login section, provide necessary credentials and wholla!!! you have access to the dashboard.

-*** The project also covers 'tests.py' file at location Poll-App/dappx/tests.py which covers various test cases.
+***  Test cases for the project is present at the location Poll-App/dappx/tests.py

-     In order to run all the test cases, Go to terminal and enter the command 'python manage.py test dappx'
+In order to Run all the test cases:- Go to terminal and enter the command 'python manage.py test dappx'

+***  In order to get the coverage report follow the steps:-
+            Step1:- pip install coverage
+            After the coverage module is installed, goto Step2:- coverage erase(Erase all the previous variables.)
+            Step3:- coverage run manage.py test dappx
+            Step4:- coverage report -m